rohittiwarirvt/autologout/README.txt

   The is the "inactivity" timeout value.
 It's important to note that the server's only way of knowing about activity is when a browser requests a page from it.
-If the user is happily sitting there, say typing an enormous blog entry, then there's no way for server to know the actual user is very busy until she submits the page.
+If the user is happily sitting there, say typing an enormous blog entry, then there's no way for the server to know the actual user is very busy until he/she submits the page.
 The server checks for any submissions (input) by the user.
   If there is content being added, the timeout is effectivly cancelled and a new session starts.